Jack Mizrahi

-Jack Mizrahi, also known as Jack Gucci, is an American ballroom emcee, writer, producer, and influential figure in ballroom culture.
-Mizrahi is the co-founder of the House of Gorgeous Gucci and has served as a co-executive producer on HBO Max's ‘‘Legendary’’ and as a writer and consultant for FX's ‘‘Pose’’.
+Jack Mizrahi, also known as Jack Gorgeous Gucci, is an American ballroom emcee, writer, producer, and influential figure in ballroom culture.
+Mizrahi is the co-founder of the House of Gorgeous Gucci and has served as a co-executive producer on HBO Max's Legendary and as a writer and consultant for FX's Pose.

 Early life and background

 Mizrahi was born and raised in New York City, the son of Haitian immigrants.
 Growing up in Queens, he developed a passion for entertainment, inspired notably by professional wrestling announcers.
 Mizrahi first encountered the ballroom scene in 1992, attending his first ball and joining the House of Mizrahi shortly thereafter.

 Ballroom career

 Mizrahi quickly became a prominent figure within the House of Mizrahi, contributing significantly as an organizer and emcee.
 He co-established the New York Awards Ball and the ballroom Hall of Fame in 1993, institutions aimed at honoring ballroom pioneers.
 Mizrahi gained notoriety as an emcee for his dynamic commentary style, blending influences from professional wrestling, hip-hop, and traditional ballroom commentary.
 He is credited with popularizing certain ballroom phrases and nicknames, notably coining the title “Wonder Woman of Vogue” for Leiomy Maldonado.

 In late 2019, Mizrahi co-founded the House of Gorgeous Gucci, frequently referred to as the Gorgeous House of Gucci, serving as its founding father.
 The house gained additional prominence after appearing in the HBO Max series ‘‘Legendary’’.